 While Save the Children is quick to point out that humanitarian workers

 engaging in sexual exploitation are in the minority, a May 2008 study

-for an NG0.
-“He gave her one American dollar and the little girl
+an NG0.
+“He gave her one American dollar and the little girl was happy to

-“The people who are raping us and the people in the office are
+people who are raping us and the people in the office are the same

 In interviews arranged by Save the Children, five Port-au-Prince prostitutes

 nodded in agreement, while a sixth told of abuse at the hands of United Nations

 Jean-Marie Roger, project co-ordinator for Save the Children in Port-au-Prince,